 As you understand by now, the customer journey of utilities exists of different touchpoints and interactions where you can engage with customers.
 Read on and learn more about these phases and how to add value to customer interactions.

 1. Awareness: Unpleasant Surprise or Proactive Service?

-The best time to engage with a customer is before you need to.
-For example, informing them of a rate rise in advance and offering help.
-If you’ve got the data, why not personalise that contact — empathising with the customer’s problem by making them feel you’re taking a genuine interest?
+The best time to engage with a customer is before you need to: for example, informing them of a rate rise in advance and offering help.
+If you’ve got the data, why not personalize that contact — empathizing with the customer’s problem by making them feel you’re taking a genuine interest?

 Phase 1, awareness, can be that simple: perhaps a single SMS message informing the customer (let’s call him Dave) that his energy usage has risen, with a link to his account so he can check.
 Make sure that important information is transparent for Dave and start the conversation, proactively.